Best table tennis bats for junior players

 A lot of kids start out playing at school or at home with very cheap bats.
 These bats are fine if playing for a little bit of fun, but are not so good for developing good technique.

-In this blog post, I give some advice about which table tennis bats are best for junior players (beginners, intermediates and advanced).
-My advice is focused mainly on the 6 to 16-year-old age group.
+In this article, I give some advice about which table tennis bats are best for junior players (beginners, intermediates and advanced).

 From my experience most 8, 9 and 10 year-olds have no problem with a regular sized bat.
 I would definitely expect anyone aged 11+ to be using a regular sized bat.